neu-se/CS4530-Fall-2024/Assignments/revised-project-plan.md

 Consider the dependencies between tests: perhaps an API needs to be designed and specified before implementation can begin; perhaps your development environment needs to be configured before anything else can proceed.
 Assign tasks to sprints considering these dependencies.

-Given the preliminary nature of your project, we do not expect that you will know all of the details about precisely how to implement your features such that you could break it down into tasks that you feel could be implemented in a day or two.
+Given the preliminary nature of your project, we do not expect that you will know all of the details about precisely how to implement your feature(s) such that you could break it down into tasks that you feel could be implemented in a day or two.
 Large tasks (those which you can not provide a responsible estimate for) must be accompanied by smaller “research” tasks that can be performed early on in the project.
 You may wish to provide deadlines by which the task must either be refined into smaller tasks (based on new knowledge gathered), or reworked/abandoned.

 In keeping with the agile philosophy, you should plan on spending these two weeks of the project (from February 14 until February 28) in a "Sprint 0" in which you will undertake tasks you previously planned including those that help you improve your project plan.